frictionlessdata/frictionless-py/docs/portals/github.md

 If the package is successfully published, the response is a 'Repository' instance.

-## Controls
+## Configuration

 We can control the behavior of all the above three functions using various params.

 For example, to read only 'csv' files in package we use the following code: